barbosamaatheus/jampa-twitter-bot/README.md

 Once you're there, fill in the required fields: name, description, website.
 None of it really matters at all to your actual app, it's just for Twitter's information.
 Do the captcha and submit.

-Next you'll see a screen with a "Details" tab.
-Click on the "Settings" tab and under "Application Type" choose "Read and Write", then hit the update button at the bottom.

 Then go to the Keys and Access Tokens tab, and at the bottom click "create my access token".
 Nothing might happen immediately.
 Wait a minute and reload the page. then there should be "access token" and "access token secret", which are both long strings of letters and numbers.

 Now use a text editor to open up the "config.js" file.
 It should look like this: